aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-accounts.md

 ## Initial Account Setup

 An Aptos account is referenced by an account address, which is a 16-byte value.
 The account address is derived from the initial public verification key(s) for that account.
-Specifically, the account address is the last 16-bytes within the SHA-3 256 cryptographic hash of the initial public verification key(s) concatenated with a signature scheme identifier byte.
-The Aptos Blockchain supports two signature schemes:[Ed25519](/reference/glossary#ed25519) and MultiEd25519 (for multi-signature transactions).
+Specifically, the account address is the last 16-bytes of the SHA-3 256 cryptographic hash of the initial public verification key(s) concatenated with a signature scheme identifier byte.
+The Aptos Blockchain supports two signature schemes: [Ed25519](/reference/glossary#ed25519) and MultiEd25519 (for multi-signature transactions).
 The account's private key is necessary for signing transactions.

-Each account also stores a `sequence_number`, which repreesents the next transaaction sequence number to prevent replay attacks of transactions.
+Each account also stores a `sequence_number`, which represents the next transaaction sequence number to prevent replay attacks of transactions.
 This is initialized to `0` at account creation time.

 ## Authentication Keys

 Each account stores an authentication key.
 This authentication key enables account owners to rotate their private key(s) associated with the account without changing the address that hosts their account.
-During rotation, the authentication key is updated based upon the newly generate private, public key-pair(s).
+During rotation, the authentication key is updated based upon the newly-generated private, public key-pair(s).

 ### Single signer authentication